 The steps for the process of preparing for SQF certification are shown below.
 Optional steps or other options are indicated in parenthesis.
-This process is outlined in section 1 of Part A of the SQF Food Safety Code for Manufacturing, edition 8.1.
+This process is outlined in section 1 of Part A of the SQF Code.

-•Learn about the SQF Code
+1 •Learn about the SQF Code

 Step 1 •(SQF Implementation Training)

 Step 2 •Select the relevant SQF modules

 Step 3 •Register in the SQF assessment database

 Step 4 Designate an SQF practitioner

 Step 5 •Document and implement the SQF Code

 Step 6 •Select a certification body

 Step 7 •(Conduct a pre-assessment audit)